iacobson/ecspanse/guides/tutorial.md

 end
 ```

 The inventory items, however are more complex than this.
-They cost resources, and in the future they may have various attributes impacting the hero abilities.
+They cost resources, and in the future they may have various attributes impacting the hero's abilities.
 So the items will be entities of their own.
 We will create a new `Entities.Inventory` module to manage the inventory items specs.

 ```elixir
 defmodule Demo.Entities.Inventory do